 It’s vital to get into a routine of healthy sleep habits long before your D day.
 Getting yourself into a solid pre-D day sleep routine should be part and parcel of the planning.
 By implementing these healthy sleep habits ASAP, you’ll find it much easier to sleep the night before the day.
 Attempt to start a minimum of a month before your big day, but you should follow healthy sleep habits all the time ideally.

 What you put into your body and when you do it can have an enormous effect on how well you sleep.

 - Avoid caffeine.
-Caffeine – found in coffee, tea, energy drinks, and fizzy drinks – blocks the ‘sleepy signals’ in your brain.
+Caffeine is found in coffee, tea, energy drinks, and fizzy drinks which are all very common beverages offered during wedding ceremonies.
 Its effect can last for over 6 hours.
 Have your last caffeinated beverage before evening.

 - Avoid alcohol before bed.
 Alcohol may cause you to feel tired initially, but it creates a restless, bad-quality night’s sleep.
 Have your last drink 4 hours before your bedtime.